0xProject/0x-starter-project/README.md

 Build this package:

 ```
-yarn run build
+yarn build
 ```

-Download and start the ganache instance:
+Download the Ganache snapshot and load it on to a Ganache node:

 ```
-yarn run download_snapshot
+yarn download_snapshot
-yarn run ganache-cli
+yarn ganache-cli
 ```

-Run this example in another terminal:
+Run a scenario in another terminal:

 ```
-yarn run scenario:fill_order
+yarn scenario:fill_order_erc20
 ```

 To run all scenarios:

 ```
-yarn run scenario:all
+yarn scenario:all
 ```

+All the scenarios commands can be found in the `package.json`'s `scripts` section and begin with `scenario:`.

 ### Switching to Kovan

-To switch between Kovan/ganache uncomment the appropriate lines in `src/constants.ts` and re-build.
+To switch between Kovan/ganache, uncomment the appropriate lines in `src/constants.ts` and re-build.
 Ganache is enabled by default.

 For Ganache: